 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” ( World Health Organisation)

 For many years the Spinal Joint offered a whole range of services with many different practitioners chiropractors, physiotherapists and osteopaths, specialising in conditions related to the musculoskeletal system.
 The Covid pandemic of 2020, highlighted the lack of consensus in health science, however one thing is certain; people who take care of their health fared better than those who do not.
-Richard learned this the hard way having recovered from a terminal cancer diagnosis in 2013 and decided to broaden the focus of the practice to the health of clients and the effect sedentary posture is having on wellbeing, as well as resolving those aches and pains which brings people to the practice.
+Richard learned this the hard recovering from a terminal cancer diagnosis in 2013 ,he decided to broaden the focus of the practice to the health of clients and the effect sedentary posture is having on wellbeing, as well as resolving those aches and pains which brings people to the practice initially.

 “The doctor of the future will give no medication, but will interest his patients in the care of the human frame, diet and in the cause and prevention of disease”.Thomas Edison 1903